EmergeTools/emerge-android/snapshots/README.md

 #### Variant support

-Emerge currently supports all `@Preview` annotation parameters except for `device`. `device` support is planned for a future snapshots release.
+Emerge currently supports all `@Preview` annotation parameters except for `wallpaper`.

 Emerge will automatically generate a snapshot test for each Preview annotation present.
 For example, for the following composable: